olonibua/securedpass/PROJECT_STATUS.md

 - Suitable for companies, schools, and events

 ### Membership Organization
-- Users can register themselves as members
+- Users can register themselves as members using organization-specific registration links
+- Each member belongs to exactly one organization
-- Members have their own accounts and member portal
+- Members have their own accounts and access only their organization's member portal
+- Organization ID is used only to identify which organization the member belongs to
 - Suitable for gyms, clubs, and membership-based services

 ## Payment Models